|THE SHEEP SHED STUDIO

 that should be just superwash, we cannot guarantee it is all superwash.......some pure white, some creamy white.

-be sure before you use it in a felted project.
+test to be sure before you use it in a felted project.

 The Superwash mill ends are often in colors.....very mixed, and fun to spin or blend.
 Some of the roving might be in